 Certain subsidiaries offer information system hardware and software maintenance services and support, and maintenance of measurement equipment to customers.
 Revenues from these services are recognized over the contract period with customers, since customers simultaneously receive and consume all of the benefits provided by the subsidiaries as the subsidiaries perform.
-For measurement of progress, the cost incurred is used, because that reasonably describes transfer of control of services to customers.
+Direct measurement of the value transferred to customers based on time elapsed is used as method of measuring progress.
 The subsidiaries receive payments from customers before satisfying performance obligations, and the amounts are reported in other liabilities on the consolidated balance sheet as contract liabilities.